Biden, S. African leader to discuss Ukraine, trade, climate

 John Stremlau, an international relations expert at the University of the Witwatersrand, said the talks underscore that the U.S. sees South Africa as having the “potential to lead Africa in a constructive way” on trade and other issues.

 White House press secretary Karine Jean-Pierre said the two leaders would also discuss climate change and opportunities to increase trade and investment.
-Harris and Ramaphosa will discuss global health security, space cooperation and other matters, when they meet over breakfast at the vice president’s residence, Jean-Pierre said.
+Harris and Ramaphosa were expected discuss global health security, space cooperation, climate change, women’s empowerment and other matters, as they met over breakfast at the vice president’s residence.

+In a brief exchange with reporters before his meeting with Harris, Ramaphosa said he would like to see the relationship between the two countries “strengthened.”

 South Africa’s ambitious efforts to transition from coal to cleaner energy are expected to be discussed during the leaders’ talks.
 The U.S., Britain, France and Germany announced a plan last year to provid e $8.5 billion in loans and grants over five years to help South Africa phase out coal.